Network Innovation Grants - How to Apply

 How to Apply:

 1. Contact the Foundation.
-Interested Switzer Fellows should call or send a short description of your concept to staff (Lissa Widoff or Erin Lloyd).
+Interested Switzer Fellows should call or send a short description of your concept to Erin Lloyd, Program Director.
 You should describe how you would like to use and tap the Switzer Fellowship Network to advance progress on an issue, project or policy initiative in which are you engaged.
 Foundation staff will help you frame your request to invite feedback from the Switzer Network.

 2. Reach out to the Switzer Network.
 After discussion with the Foundation staff, prepare a brief outline of your idea and the kinds of input you are seeking from other Fellows to be posted to the Network Innovation Exchange and the Switzer Fellows’ listserve.
 This will allow you to solicit feedback or advice, or to engage potential partners or seek other resources.
 Switzer staff will guide you through the process of posting and outreach.
 You may also seek input from specific Fellows in the Network.